 There is something sexy about men cooking!
-Every culture has festivals or traditions where a group of men come together and cook out under the sky, generally on an open fire – be it the American barbecue, Indian biryani, or Spanish paella.
+Every culture has festivals or traditions where a group of men comes together and cookout under the sky, generally on an open fire – be it the American barbecue, Indian biryani, or Spanish paella.
 As family stories flow over drinks in the open air, and men take charge of everything – from building the fire to the actual cooking, the whole experience truly is a food lover’s paradise.

 I have worked with some amazing male chefs, and I personally know guys who absolutely enjoy cooking at home.
 But there are some men who lack the patience to work in the kitchen!
 Even these reluctant cooks light up when they see an open fire.
 Give them a couple of beers and they can make wonders!
 Something about the open fire brings out the cook in every man.
 I have actually seen men arguing over who gets to be the grill master, can you see that happening over a kitchen stove?

 My favorite substitute for the white rice in a Paella is Quinoa.
-Quinoa is a protein rich seed which contains almost twice as much fiber as most other grains.
+Quinoa is a protein-rich seed that contains almost twice as much fiber as most other grains.
 It’s rich in iron, lysine, magnesium and vitamin B2.
 I have used chickpeas, carrots, peas, green beans, turnips and cherry tomatoes in this paella.
 Be really generous with lemon juice while serving; the citrus brings out the flavors in all the other vegetables.
-This vegetable paella dish is one of the tastiest way you can eat your vegetables!
+This vegetable paella dish is one of the tastiest ways you can eat your vegetables!

 Quinoa Paella – A Healthy Vegetarian Paella Recipe